dberlin/danger-klipper/docs/Config_Reference.md

 #                      (deprecated, will be removed in the future)
 #    ⚠️ file_browser - Extended SD Card browser, supporting directories and
 #                      sorting. (replaces vsdlist)
+#    ⚠️ dialog       - Menu Dialogs, a list of inputs with a final choice to
+#                      confirm or cancel.
+Used for more complex scenarios like
+#                      PID/MPC calibration where you may want to set multiple
+#                      values for a single command
 #name:
 #   Name of menu item - evaluated as a template.
 #enable: